jakealieberman/CS121_Project_10/README.md

 # CS121 Project 9
-Bank on it Part 1
+Bank on it Part 2

 # Algorithm

 * Goal(this week):
-  * Build HasMenu, CheckingAccount, SavingsAccount, abstract User, and Customer.
+  * Build rest of project

 ## Interface
 * HasMenu